 A Southern Red Beans & Rice recipe combining two versions of red beans recipes I grew up enjoying —with a Caribbean twist.

-I am a true Louisiana boy and I can honestly say that I grew up eating red beans and rice on the regular.
-I had the opportunity to live with two grandmothers that made this dish constantly and even though they had their own spin, it was delicious in either home.
+I am a true Louisiana boy and I can honestly say that I grew up eating red beans and rice (and white beans) on the regular.
+I had the opportunity to be raised by two grandmothers that made this dish constantly and even though they had their own spin, it was delicious in either home.

 What type of bean should I use?

 For my beans and rice recipe, I generally opt for red beans or kidney beans.
 Although they both result in a great tasting pot of beans, they are slightly different.
 Despite their subtle differences in size and texture, they are both great options.

 Red beans are small and oval in shape.
 They have a mild flavor and the texture is much creamier in comparison.
 You’ll find these beans used heavily in Caribbean cuisine and generally the bean of choice when making Southern and Creole red beans and rice.

 Kidney beans, on the other hand, are slightly larger, and they have a grainy texture.
 However, because of their firmness, they are difficult to overcook.
 They also maintain their shape and tend to absorb flavors well.

 Do I need to soak my beans before cooking them?

 When you buy beans they are typically dried.
 Because of this, they will need a little rehydration.
 If you consider the cooking time, you can opt to simply cook them longer, or you can hydrate them beforehand.
 This is the way I go.